-As we discussed in the opening para accounting information is quite crucial, and the only way to communicate to the world about the financial status of an entity.
-So, it has multi-dimensional usage – financial accounting, managerial accounting, cost accounting.
+As we discussed in the opening para, accounting information is quite crucial and the only way to communicate to the world about the financial status of an entity.
+So, it has multi-dimensional usage – financial accounting, managerial accounting, and cost accounting.
 Moreover, at the user level, it is of use to the company, managers, investors, shareholders, lenders, creditors, etc.

 To summarize the entire voluminous transactions of the whole year, usually, three important statements or financial reports are prepared:

-This statement, as the name suggests, shows the movement of cash that happens in the company during the reporting period.
+Cash flow statement, as the name suggests, shows the movement of cash that happens in the company during the reporting period.
 It is the actual cash that the company receives and spends.
-The statement recognizes and is a combination of three types of cash flows: cash-flow generating from business operations, cash-flow generating from investing activities, and cash-flow generating from financing activities.
+The statement recognizes and is a combination of three types of cash flows: cash-flow generating from business operations, cash-flow generating from investing activities, and cash flow generating from financing activities.

 The Balance-Sheet is the mirror image or picture of the financial strength and standing of the entity as on that particular date.
 Moreover, following the double-entry system, the total of the balance sheet on both sides should match.

 There are details of liabilities on the left side of this statement.
-Those are shareholders funds, including reserves and surplus, and outside liabilities, which may include long term loans, short term loans, sundry creditors, and other liabilities.
+Those are shareholders funds, including reserves and surplus, and outside liabilities, including long-term loans, short-term loans, sundry creditors, and other liabilities.
 On the right side, there remain the details of the assets owned by the entity.
 And all that may consist of fixed assets, investments, inventory, cash and cash equivalents, sundry debtors, etc. While preparing this statement, addition or deduction for the net profit or loss happens from the equity.

 Correct, timely, and complete accounting information is vital.
 Because these reports have to be prepared frequently and as the need arises.
 Business managers have to plan, control, and decide which they may require customized or specialized reports.
 They may need to do a cost-benefit analysis, check costs and expenses, find the correct pricing and break-even point of a product or evaluate the financial performance of different cost centers regularly.